San Francisco DA under fire after pedestrians killed

 “We cannot let opponents of a more fair and just criminal legal system exploit this loss-of-life to convince others that the system we’ve long relied upon is the best we can do,” he said.

 The San Francisco Chronicle reported Tuesday that the District Attorney’s office, under Boudin’s leadership, dismissed previous criminal strikes against McAlister and agreed to the five years he had already served for a 2015 robbery.
-The district attorney’s office did not respond to questions about the agreement.
+Marshall said the district attorney’s office “reviewed the case carefully, including substantial mitigation presented.”

 Boudin, 40, was barely a year old when his radical, antiwar parents participated in a botched robbery that killed two police officers and a security guard in New York.
 They were sentenced to lengthy prison terms, and Boudin has spoken openly about experiencing metal detectors and collect phone calls to talk to his mom and dad.

-His was elected to the district attorney’s office in 2019 having never prosecuted a case and never run for elected office.
+He was elected to the district attorney’s office in 2019 having never prosecuted a case and never run for elected office.

-Supporters of police reform celebrated his win as part of a broader movement to end harsh incarceration sentences in favor of more meaningful remedies that address poverty and addiction.
+Supporters of police reform celebrated his win as part of a broader movement to end harsh incarceration sentences in favor of more meaningful remedies that address poverty, systemic racism and addiction.
 But that hasn’t eased fears of people who say that San Francisco is too lax on repeat offenders.

 On Tuesday’s public radio program, a caller challenged Boudin’s commitment to solving crime, including burglaries.

 Boudin blamed the San Francisco police union, its president and individual officers for spreading what he called lies and misinformation.
-His office has received the same number of cases from police for possible prosecution, despite burglaries increasing nearly 50% in 2020 from 2019, he said.
+His office has received the same number of burglary cases from police for possible prosecution, despite burglaries increasing nearly 50% in 2020 from 2019, he said.

 “If we are given evidence from police sufficient to prove a case to a jury, we will file it and we will prosecute it,” he said.
 “Having video evidence in a year where every single person is wearing a mask may not be adequate to prove who committed a burglary.”